by Philbert Ono, updated: May 17, 2017

 After the rowing trip in June 1917, school started in September and they had the usual student welcoming event where the school clubs would try to recruit new members.
 The music club gave a performance and boatmate Taniguchi (who suggested the Hitsuji-gusa (Water Lilies) melody for the song) also sang the Biwako Shuko no Uta song.
 He had such a beautiful voice that the rowing club got several new members who were taken by the song.
 However, they quickly regretted joining the rowing club after being subjected to harsh training and practice.

 The song itself was never considered to be a masterpiece by the rowing club members, even Oguchi himself.
-It was just a dormitory song written informally.
+It was just a "dormitory song" written informally to be sung together by students staying at the dormitory.
 For example, there's the famous error about calling Chomeiji the 10th Temple of the Saigoku Pilgrimage when it is actually the 31st temple.
 None of the boat members ever told their family about the song either.
 Oguchi's parents found out that their son wrote the song only after he had passed away.

 He graduated in 1919 and furthered his studies at Tokyo Imperial University (now University of Tokyo) in the science department.
 In 1921, he invented the wired and wireless multiplex telegraph and telephone system which was patented in eight countries.
 He was an extremely bright young man with a promising future.